-This area will test a candidate's knowledge of valuation techniques and risk models.
+This area focuses on valuation techniques and risk models.
 The broad knowledge points covered in Valuation and Risk Models include the following:

 - Value-at-risk (VaR)

 - Expected shortfall (ES)

 - Estimating volatility and correlation

 - Economic and regulatory capital

 - Stress testing and scenario analysis

 - Option valuation

-- Fixed income valuation
+- Fixed-income valuation

 - Hedging

 - Country and sovereign risk models and management

 - External and internal credit ratings

 - Expected and unexpected losses

 - Operational risk

 To cover these broad knowledge points, a proprietary book has been created exclusively for FRM candidates.
-While detailed learning objectives associated with these readings are presented in the 2022 FRM Learning Objectives document, a brief summary of how to relate these readings to the knowledge points follows.
+While detailed learning objectives associated with these readings are presented in the 2024 FRM Learning Objectives document, a brief summary of how to relate these readings to the knowledge points follows.